nasan92/nasan92.github.io/content/posts/2022-10-28-StopBackupForMultipleAzureSQLonVMDatabases.md

 # Stop Backup on all DBs except those:
 $dbsToKeep = "db1tokeep","dp2tokeep","master","model","msdb","tempdb"
 ```
+## Retrieve Recovery Service Vault and all backuped SQL Databases
 Then we Get the Recoveryservice vault to be able to query all backuped SQL Items from the vault:

 ```powershell